Fast GPU Linear Algebra via Compile Time Expression Fusion: Abstract

 \section{Abstract}

-We describe the Bandicoot GPU linear algebra toolkit, a C++ based library that prioritises ease of use without compromising efficiency.
-Bandicoot's API is compatible with the popular Armadillo CPU linear algebra library, enabling easy transition for existing CPU-based codebases.
-Unlike other GPU-focused toolkits, Bandicoot uses template metaprogramming to generate fused GPU kernels directly at {\it compile time}, yielding efficient kernels that are often able to saturate memory bandwidth.
-This removes the need for runtime overhead or JIT infrastructure.
+We describe the Bandicoot GPU linear algebra toolkit for C++, which prioritises ease of use without compromising efficiency.
+Bandicoot's API aims for compatibility with the popular Armadillo CPU linear algebra library, enabling easy transition for existing CPU-based codebases.
+Unlike other GPU-focused toolkits, Bandicoot uses template metaprogramming to generate fused GPU kernels directly at \textit{compile-time}, yielding efficient kernels that can saturate memory bandwidth.
+This removes the need for run-time overhead or JIT infrastructure.
 Empirical results show that Bandicoot outperforms (sometimes by considerable margins) commonly-used linear algebra toolkits including PyTorch, TensorFlow, and JAX.